cvikupitz/OSNAP/doc/README.txt

 |-- assignment4.pdf
 |     (Incremental assignment for project documentation - optional.)
 |
+|-- assignment5.pdf
+|     (Incremental assignment for implementing a web service based on the LOST specifications.)
+|
 |-- derp_req.pdf
 |     (Requirements document for the Development Experience Reporting Platform.)
 |